 Help families and individuals manage their money!

-Family Finance, Housing, and Policy (FFHP) curriculum prepares students for professional work related to financial counseling and planning.
-FFHP is a growing career field and appeals to students who want to work with individuals and families to help them meet their financial goals and improve their financial capability to better meet financial challenges.
+Financial Counseling and Planning (FCP) curriculum prepares students for professional work related to financial counseling and planning.
+FCP is a growing career field and appeals to students who want to work with individuals and families to help them meet their financial goals and improve their financial capability to better meet financial challenges.

 Three areas of emphasis offer students opportunities to help them make good financial decisions and manage resources: